 -) and the forward slash ('/').
 This will be used to identify the service when using the CLI (such as in

 cro run service-id).

-entrypoint, which is the Perl 6 source file that should be run to start the service.
+entrypoint, which is the Raku source file that should be run to start the service.
 It should be specified relative to the

 It may optionally include:

 name, which provides a human-friendly name for the service.
 This will be displayed in the web UI.
 If not provided, the